AddyRdz/react-burger-stacker/README.md

 ### Starter Data:

-Here are some ingredients to get you started.
+Here are some ingredients to get you started in the `ingredients.js` file.
 Feel free to change them or add more.
-You can store this data in a JavaScript file in your `src` directory:

 ```js
 [